 Your body is unable to rest and restore if you don’t give it the best ingredients to work with.
 Typical foods that stress our body and prevent rest and recovery are:

 foods that contain stimulants – coffee, tea, green tea, energy drinks, soft drinks, chocolate, high sugar foods (like biscuits, cakes and sweets), some recreational drugs.
 Even small amounts of these foods can switch your body from growth to defence and prevent recovery.

 alcohol and depressants – anything containing alcohol (even your Dom Pedro or Irish Coffee), sleeping pills, some recreational drugs, painkillers.
 While alcohol and sleeping pills may help you to pass out, the quality of sleep that you get whilst influenced by these chemicals is very poor.
 They prevent you from going through the normal cycles of sleep that are required for recovery.

-We at Peak Chiropractic are a Vitalistic practice and are specifically trained to assess the spine and nervous system to detect, analyse and correct misalignments.
+Chiropractors are specifically trained to assess the spine and nervous system to detect, analyse and correct misalignments.
 By performing safe, gentle and specific ‘adjustments’, Chiropractors can realign the spine and restore proper communication between the body and the brain.
-Starting with The 4 Foundations For Well-Being can help you to rest and recover and allow you to Thrive!
+Vitalistic Chiropractors can also offer lifestyle advice on nutrition, movement and head space.

 Make the time to rest and restore and you too can Live Your Bigger Life.